Thomas-Conrad: History

 Thomas-Conrad Corporation was founded by Walter Thomas Thirion and Scott Conrad Johnson in Austin, Texas, in 1985.
 Before founding the company, Johnson had practiced internal medicine at the Cleveland Clinic in the 1970s, while Thirion had been pursuing a doctorate in nuclear physics.
-Both had met each other while working for a networking hardware company in the late 1980s.
+Both had met each other while working for a networking hardware company in the early 1980s.
 This company went bankrupt and liquidated in around 1984, prompting the duo to found Thomas-Conrad in 1985.
 The founders derived the name of the company from each of their middle names.

 After investing $1,000 into the start-up of Thomas-Conrad, the duo leveraged a pre-existing networking product they had developed to fulfill a client contract at their older employer.
 The proceeds from this contract was later invested back into the company as capital to develop original hardware.
 After about a year, the company introduced its first product to the market, which was a commercial success and provided the foundation for the company's later hardware.
 Within a year or two company hired a secretary as its first employee.
 Thirion's wife Lorraine was later hired as Thomas-Conrad's bookkeeper; she was eventually promoted to the vice president of marketing and the director of human resources.

 By September 1990, the company had between 175 and 200 employees and was the second-largest manufacturer of high-speed local area networking equipment.
 Its growth was facilitated entirely without venture capital nor private equity, its founders keeping eschewing an IPO in favor of keeping the company private.
 By 1992, Thomas-Conrad's hardware roster included hubs, routers, switches, NICs, and other products for networks based on Ethernet, Token Ring, and ARCNET.
 It also developed and marketed a network management software package called the Sectra Network Management System.
 In June 1990, the company introduced a proprietary token bus network technology called Thomas Conrad Networking System (TCNS) that was marketed as a low-cost alternative to Fiber Distributed Data Interface (FDDI).
-The company's innagural TCNS hub had a data transfer rate of 100 MB/s.
+The company's inaugural TCNS hub had a data transfer rate of 100 MB/s.
 Newer implementations of TCNS continued to be developed into at least 1994.